averywagnerr/ExpenseShare/README.md

 PASS="yqgz czqm jpcm evaa" <br>

-Then run the following comands in the terminal: docker-compose down -v docker-compose up
+Then run the following comands in the terminal: docker-compose down -v <br>
+docker-compose up <br>

-Now the application should be available on the link displayed on "Link to Deployment".
+Now the application should be available on http://localhost:3000.
 ## :test_tube: Running Tests
 The tests will run automatically when you run the comand docker-compose up.